Dpalazzari/mid_mod_4/README.md

 Boot up localhost:3000, login, visit the root path ('/') and the user can view all links provided by the internal API, as well as mark them as read/unread, and create new links via an ajax request.

-Latest implementation: Logged in user cna filter the links by name.
-Soon to come: Filter links be read status.
+Latest implementation: Logged in user can filter the links by name.
+Soon to come: Filter links by read status.

 ***If you are having trouble with the 'Mark as Read' and 'Mark as Unread' buttons, click somewhere else on the page between clicks and the buttons will work as intended.